RenderKit/openvkl/doc/api.md

                          int *result);

-Returned hits consist of a t-value, a volume value (equal to one of the requested values specified in the value selector), and an epsilon value estimating the error in t:
+Returned hits consist of a t-value, a volume value (equal to one of the requested values specified in the value selector), and an (object space) epsilon value estimating the error of the intersection:

     typedef struct
     {